vic/vix/README.md

 This flake builds my darwin system:

-system packages (oeiuwq), user packages (vic), development environments for different langs (pkgSets), and some configurations (dotfiles).
+system packages (oeiuwq), user packages (vic), development environments for different langs (pkgSets), and some configurations (eg, doom-emacs files).

 Built with the following libraries (and lots of wonderful nix packages and libs):